 To book a tee time, individual session or group coaching session, please call our friendly team on 8356 4811 who will be only too happy to help or book on-line and save.

-A friendly reminder that all Golf Carts are due back at the Pro Shop by 6.30pm and BYO alcohol is not allowed on the course.
+A friendly reminder that all Golf Carts are due back at the Pro Shop by 5pm (in Winter) and 6.30pm (in Summer) and BYO alcohol is not allowed on the course.

 As we approach the warmer weather and temperatures begin to rise, we ask our patrons at West Beach Parks Golf to stay sun safe and sensible.